Team-Tiger1/WebsiteFrontend/README.md

 **Author: Toby Beckett**

 - Created the Lofi Designs for the Login (supplier and user), register(Supplier and user), Orders, catalog, impact, and the report issue pages that are all on the user side of the website
-- Created the user Login page: HTML, CSS and javascript
+- Created the user Login page: HTML, CSS and JavaScript
-- Created the user Signup page: HTML, CSS and javascript
+- Created the user Signup page: HTML, CSS and JavaScript
-- Created the supplier Login page: HTML, CSS and javascript
+- Created the supplier Login page: HTML, CSS and JavaScript
-- Created the supplier Signup page: HTML, CSS and javascript
+- Created the supplier Signup page: HTML, CSS and JavaScript
-- Created the users Catalog page: HTML, CSS and javascript
+- Created the users Catalog page: HTML, CSS and JavaScript
-- Created the users Orders page: HTML, CSS and javascript
+- Created the users Orders page: HTML, CSS and JavaScript
-- Created the suppliers forecast page: HTML, CSS and javascript
+- Created the suppliers forecast page: HTML, CSS and JavaScript
-- Created the index page: javascript and HTML
+- Created the index page: JavaScript and HTML
 - Created the README file for the front end repository
 - Added keyboard navigation to all pages
 - Made all pages have the required WCAG accessibility colour contrast and text size